Personal data protection

 - Convention for the protection of individuals with regard to the automatic processing of personal data.

-OVH has appointed a DPO, whose role and aims are partly determined by European regulations.
-The DPO acts as a fully independent internal watchdog, ensuring that OVH's data processing operations are compliant with all applicable European regulations.
+OVHcloud has appointed a DPO, whose role and aims are partly determined by European regulations.
+The DPO acts as a fully independent internal watchdog, ensuring that OVHcloud's data processing operations are compliant with all applicable European regulations.

 Grégory Gitsels - Data Protection Officer